himotoyoshi/carray/guides/users/09_lazy.md

 - the chain is several operations long;
 - the arithmetic is cheap (add, multiply, compare) relative to a memory read;
 - the arrays are large enough that intermediates spill out of cache;
-- no subexpression is used more than once (or the shared ones are passed in);
+- no subexpression is used more than once (or the shared ones are computed before the block);
 - you want a single helper that works for both scalars and arrays.

 Stay eager when: